mirtazills/starterkit/docs/tutorials/users/managing_observations/index.rst

 Managing observations
 =====================

-An observation is an action whose result is an estimate of the value of some property of the feature-of-interest (i.e. station, animals or tissue), at a specific point in time, obtained using a specified procedure or sensor (After Cox 2008 cited by
+An **observation** is an action whose result is an estimate of the value of some property of the feature-of-interest (i.e. station, animals or tissue), at a specific point in time, obtained using a specified procedure or sensor (After Cox 2008 cited by
 INSPIRE Cross Thematic Working Group on Observations & Measurements, 2011).
 For that reason, every observation need to be associated with a specific, well-described sensor which have collected the data.

-In this section, you will learn how to share sensors observations through specific web services (Sensor Observation Services, SOS) to manage observations by following a two-steps pipeline:
+In this section, you will learn how to share sensors observations through specific web services (Sensor Observation Services, `SOS <http://www.opengeospatial.org/standards/sos>`_) to manage observations by following a two-steps pipeline:

-1. describe sensor (Register a new sensor)
-2. upload sensor observations by associating them to sensors (Upload observations)
+1.describe sensor by creating sensors metadata (**Register a new sensor**) 2.upload sensor observations by associating them to registered sensors (**Upload observations**)

-In the GET-IT home page Sensor section is dedicated to managing observation and sensors, the figure below show the different interaction parts for managing observations and sensors.
+You can access to both these functions through the GET-IT home page by clicking Sensors.

 .. figure:: GETIT_Sensor_Interface.png
    :align: center

-Two tabs, **Explore SOS** and **Upload Observations**, are dedicated respectively to:

-* show the list of the sensors within local repository and a link with sensor details in order to improve knowledge, provided in XML and in HTML (clicking on Sensor Details green button).
-More information in :ref:`sensors_metadata` or :ref:`metadata_check`;
+By clicking **Explore SOS** you can access to the sensors registered in the local repository and to **Register a new sensors** section.
+More information in :ref:`sensors_metadata`

-* upload observations by friendly user interface.
-Mere information in :ref:`upload_observations`
+By clicking **Upload observations** you can upload observations by selecting the associated sensor.
+More information in :ref:`upload_observations`

-Two buttons, in the header, provides to register new sensor and get capabilities of the local Sensors Observations Services (SOS).

 All the functionality making SWE pure requests.